JonnyKong/MIT-6.828-Operating-Systems/lab4_Preemptive_multitasking/README.md

 This lab has 3 sections:

-1. Add multiprocessor support to JOS, implement round-robin scheduling, and add basic environment management system calls (calls that create and destroy environments, and allocate/map memory).
+1. Add **multiprocessor support** to JOS, implement round-robin scheduling, and add basic environment management system calls (calls that create and destroy environments, and allocate/map memory).
+2. Implement the system calls required for **user-space page fault handling**.
+Then, implement unix-like `fork()`, which is copy-on-write (COW).

 Some terminologies used in this lab: